ccao-data/data-architecture/dbt/models/shared_columns.md

 have a corresponding data year of 2021.
 This indicates that while the record is for 2022, the ACS data attached to it is from 2021 (the latest year available)
 {% enddocs %}

+## geography

+{% docs shared_column_geography %}
+Type of geography (triad, township, neighborhood, etc.).

+Typically used in SQL `WHERE` clauses to filter multi-geography tables.
+Possible values depend on the particular table
+{% enddocs %}

 ## geometry